 Dell’s Autism Hiring Programme

 Dell also stands among other tech companies that are creating initiatives to court job seekers on the autism spectrum and make sure their workplaces are more inclusive.
-The American tech company developed its Autism Hiring Programme in collaboration with the Neurodiversity in the Workplace organization, aiming to onboard candidates with autism through an altered recruitment process.
+The American tech company developed its Autism Hiring Programme in collaboration with the Neurodiversity in the Workplace organisation, aiming to onboard candidates with autism through an altered recruitment process.
 The programme identifies and invites eligible candidates for a two-week skills assessment, which is designed to help each candidate demonstrate their skills through various projects and manager interactions.

 Auticon’s Unique Hiring Strategy